ahoqueali/ahoqueali.github.io/notes/README.md

 Taking notes using:
 1. Outline method - make a list of 4 or 5 key points
-2. The Cornell Method - slit page into 3 parts.. cue, notes and summary.
+2. The Cornell Method - split page into 3 parts.. cue, notes and summary.